-Salt Lake City
+Salt Lake City During the Christmas Season

-I wrote about this a little in last years post, Getting in the Christmas Spirit.
+I wrote about this a little in last year's post, Getting in the Christmas Spirit.

 Downtown Salt Lake is a must during the holiday season.
-The most popular place in Utah to see Christmas lights is at Temple Square.
+The most popular place in Utah to see Christmas lights is Temple Square.
 Although they do not count the lights, it’s easy to guess there are over a million sparkling lights on display.
-Check their website for more information regarding dates, special events and to learn more about the history of the lights.
+Check their website for more information regarding dates, and special events and to learn more about the history of the lights.

 The lights at Temple Square are truly magical and not to be missed!
 Tips: Pay $10 to park in the Joseph Smith Memorial Building.
 First, take the elevator up the main level to see the indoor Christmas tree and maybe even catch some live choir music on the balcony.
 Next, ride the elevator to the top floor to overlook the lights and the Salt Lake Temple.
 Then, explore the Temple Square grounds and all the beautiful lights.

-After strolling around Temple Square, be sure to cross the street to see the Macy’s Christmas Candy Windows at City Creek Mall.
+After strolling around Temple Square, be sure to cross the street to see Macy’s Christmas Candy Windows at City Creek Mall.
 These themed candy displays are unique and will have you asking yourself, “How did they do that?”
 Continue on through City Creek Mall for various shops, even if you don’t need to shop it’s worth the walk to see this unique mall.
 It’s named City Creek because it has a creek running through it.
 Tip: We always head to Kneaders for a bowl of hot soup and fresh bread to complete the evening.

-Unfortunately, I couldn’t find my pictures of the candy windows 🙁 We will need to get some next time we are downtown!
+Unfortunately, I couldn’t find my pictures of the candy windows. 🙁 We will need to get some next time we are downtown!

-More Christmas Light Displays
+More Christmas light displays

 Keith and I visited Utah’s Hogle Zoo Lights last year on a weeknight and it was perfect.
 The weather was just right, the crowd was just right and the lights and animals were fun to see during the winter.
-This was our first visit to Hogle Zoo and it was a relaxing night to get outside for a couple hours to enjoy another light display.
-This is a great option if you are looking for something low-key especially during the week.
+This was our first visit to Hogle Zoo and it was a relaxing night to get outside for a couple of hours to enjoy another light display.
+This is a great option if you are looking for something low-key, especially during the week.

 Keith and I attended the Christmas light display, Luminaria, at Thanksgiving Point two years ago.
-We were absolutely blown away by the number of lights, the unique displays and the thought that went into this event!
+We were absolutely blown away by the number of lights, the unique displays, and the thought that went into this event!
 We went on the weekend and it was quite crowded, plus you need to plan ahead to order tickets, but it is well worth the price of admission and the hustle and bustle of the event.
 After the lights at Temple Square, Luminaria would be my top pick to view lights in the Salt Lake City area.

-Festival of Trees
+The Festival of Trees

 If you happen to be in town during the Festival of Trees event you must attend.
 It only lasts 4 days, but the feeling you leave with will last much longer than the short show.
 This truly is the spirit of Christmas.
-Christmas trees, wreaths, centerpieces and more are decorated and donated to the show.
+Christmas trees, wreaths, centerpieces, and more are decorated and donated to the show.
 The “Opening Night” is a semi-formal event where the trees can be purchased through an auction.
 The money raised is for Primary Children’s Hospital in Salt Lake City, UT.
 This event is much more than just trees though.
 Many of the trees tell a story about someone who is/was a patient at Primary Children’s Hospital.
-Their stories will make you cry, smile, laugh and be inspired long after the season.
+Their stories will make you cry, smile, laugh, and be inspired long after the season.